 Finally, I’ll close with this.
 You have one life — this one.
 And you owe it to yourself and the world to do something that makes you feel a deep sense of contentment, fulfillment, and meaning.

-If you’ve been neglecting that inner voice nudging you to look at your life, to try something different, but aren’t sure where or how to start, join me for a 1-hour free webinar on August 22, 2018.
-It’s free to attend.
+If you’ve been neglecting that inner voice nudging you to look at your life, to try something different, but aren’t sure where or how to start, join me for a 6-month workshop: A Joyful Life: Cultivating Satisfaction and Meaning in the Practice of Law.